aurelien-riv/ariviere.github.io/_posts/2019-12-28-what-process-waiting-for.markdown

 Seems like the service is hosted at AWS... or not as that IP address is a random one ;)

 ### TLS certificate
-We may also get some informations from the TLS certificate is the service is using HTTPS:
+We may also get some information from the TLS certificate is the service is using HTTPS:
 ```
 $ openssl s_client 78.127.211.53:443
 ```